- Candid Collab

 Example: After reviewing their report, an Edtech company might decide to produce more student testimonial videos, which have been well-received, and to rework their infographics to be more engaging and visually appealing.

-It can be daunting to get going.
+It can be daunting to get going, but often, the most challenging part is just taking the first step.
 My top tip is not to be too hard on yourself or on your content.
 Remember, the first post doesn’t have to be groundbreaking or go viral.
 You just need to create a system that works for you.
-Develop a manageable content calendar that you enjoy working on and features content you enjoy creating.
+Develop a manageable content calendar you enjoy working on, featuring content you enjoy creating.
+Consistently think about the ‘why’ when posting.
+Consider your goals with this content and who is consuming it.
+Lastly, remain open to change.
+Your content plan is just that—a plan; it should never be set in stone.
+If you focus on reassessing along the way based on your content's performance, engagement, and conversion, you’ll see results in no time!

 Need help with your content marketing strategy?